Disentangling contributions to longitudinal magnetoconductivity for Kramers-Weyl nodes: Conductivity

 The Hamilton's equations of motion for the electronic quasiparticles, occupying a given Bloch band, are described by \cite{mermin, sundaram99_wavepacket, li2023_planar, ips-kush-review, ips-rsw-ph, ips-shreya}

 where

-They reflect the nontrivial role played by a nonzero BC, as compared to the scenarios when the BC vanishes (see, for example, the systems discussed in Refs.~\cite{ips-kush, ips_tilted_dirac}).
+The presence of $\Omega^s $ and $ \mathcal{D}_s $ reflect the nontrivial role played by a nonzero BC, as compared to the scenarios when the BC vanishes (see, for example, the systems discussed in Refs.~\cite{ips-kush, ips_tilted_dirac}).
 In particular, an extra term in the form of $- \dot{\boldsymbol k} \, \cross \, \boldsymbol \Omega^s $ represents an anomalous velocity, with the BC playing the counterpart of the magnetic field, albeit in the momentum space.

 The bare-bones kinetic equation, arising out of the fundamental Boltzmann's transport formalism, is expressed as

 where $f_s (\boldsymbol r, \boldsymbol k, t) $ represents the nonequilibrium quasipaticle-distribution function associated with the band $s$.
 A slight deviation from $ f_0 (\xi_s(\boldsymbol k) ) $ is parametrised by $ \delta f_s (\boldsymbol r, \boldsymbol k, t) \equiv f_s (\boldsymbol r, \boldsymbol k, t) - f_0 (\xi_s (\boldsymbol k) ) $, caused by the the probe electric field, and is assumed to be of the same order of smallness as $|\boldsymbol E|$ (say, $\delta \varsigma$).
 Here, we restrict ourselves to spatially-uniform and time-independent electromagnetic fields.
 Consequently, $f_s $ must must also be independent of position and time, so that $ \delta f_s (\boldsymbol r, \boldsymbol k, t) = \delta f_s (\boldsymbol k)$.
 When we retain terms upto linear-order-in-$ \delta \varsigma $, we restrict ourselves to the so-called linear-response regime.
 The \textit{collision integral}, $ I_{\text{coll}} [f_s ({\boldsymbol k}) ] $, takes care of the relevant scattering processes instrumental in relaxing $f_s ({\boldsymbol k})$ towards the equilibrium value of $f_0 (\xi_s({\boldsymbol k}))$.